 We’re a network for LGBT+ people and allies.
 We’re working towards the goal of a more inclusive sports media industry, both in workplaces and in published content, and to help make sport itself more welcoming for people who are lesbian, gay, bisexual and transgender.

-Network lead Jon Holmes writes… As Sports Media LGBT+ enters its second full calendar year, having been established in November 2017, it’s an opportunity to recap on what the network has achieved so far, and
+Network lead Jon Holmes writes… Sports Media LGBT+ is now in its second full calendar year, having been established in November 2017, so here’s a recap on what the network has achieved so far, and our aims for 2019…

-A New Year is also an ideal time for each of us to consider new ventures and look at where we might channel some of our precious energies.
-I’m actively looking for some fresh contributions to help give the network added impetus.
+WE NEED YOU!
+We’re actively looking for fresh contributions to help give the network, and our website, some extra impetus.
 If any of the below interests you and you’d like to discuss further, or you’d like to submit some suggestions for projects etc, please get in touch via email@example.com.
 Although we’re based in the UK, we welcome ideas from anywhere around the world.
 Thank you.

-- “A truly wonderful and inspirational evening” – just one of the feedback comments we received after our #AuthenticMe event held at the BBC’s Salford HQ in October.
-Openly LGBT+ athletes Tom Bosworth and Charlie Martin shared their stories in
+- “A truly wonderful and inspirational evening” – just one of the feedback comments we received after our #AuthenticMe event held at the BBC’s Salford HQ in October 2018.
+Out LGBT+ athletes Tom Bosworth and Charlie Martin shared their stories in

 sportwith our audience via engaging presentations, describing how being true to themselves had helped boost their performance.
 Both still have targets to achieve in 2019 and beyond, and will strive to do so being out and proud.
 We will cheer for them and for all who are champions for inclusion in sport.

 - Our community of LGBT+ people and allies is growing.
-As of late December, our Twitter followers count has ticked past 2,500 and we have a mailing list of over 300 addresses.
-We’re on Facebook, LinkedIn and also WhatsApp (request access via email), sharing content and discussing all manner of related topics; we encourage connections.
+As of March, our Twitter followers count has passed 3,000 and we have a mailing list of over 300 addresses.
+We’re on Facebook, LinkedIn and also WhatsApp (you can request access via email), sharing content and discussing all manner of related topics; we encourage connections.
 We have struck valued relationships with the Sports Journalists’ Association, BCOMS, Women In Football, InterMedia UK and other network groups, and we’re always open to more partnerships and collaborations.